deepfence/ThreatMapper/docs/docs/registries/aws-ecr.md

 ### Using Credentials

 4. Fill in the credentials(`AWS Access Key`, `AWS Secret Key`) for the user with access to the ECR registry.
 5. For private registry, fill in the `AWS Region` where the registry is located.
-Else, for public registry, toggle `Public Registry Information`.
+Else, for public registry, toggle `Public Registry`.

     ![ECR Add Registry Using Credentials Form](../img/registry-5.png)